mParticle/docs/src/pages/guides/idsync/aliasing/index.md

 ## Aliasing Results in the mParticle Platform

 * The [Live Stream](/guides/platform-guide/live-stream/) will show alias requests for developer troubleshooting.
-* The [User Activity view](/guides/platform-guide/activity/#user-activity) will show a complete view of the events timeleine for the destination profile, including events copied from the source profile.
+* The [User Activity view](/guides/platform-guide/activity/#user-activity) will show a complete view of the events timeline for the destination profile, including events copied from the source profile.
 * In Audience Builder, you can create audiences where the customer has fulfilled one part of the condition in an anonymous state, and another part in a known state.
 The source profile will be **excluded** as a member from that audience.